 You can apply via Uni assist, an online portal where you can just complete your application, which screens and forwards applications to the respective Universities.
 Alternatively, you could also apply to various German universities directly.

 Your application with being screened and assessed here initially for any errors, so make sure that you don’t miss anything.
 Do remember that application fees etc. may vary from university to university and program to program.
+Check out this step-by-step guide on how to apply for MS in Germany.

 When to Apply: